SIC Classification Methodology

 Definition-first approach

-SIC assignments align to what the SIC definition covers (not just keywords).
+SIC assignments align to what the SIC definition actually covers, not just to matching keywords or surface-level terminology.

 Primary activity focus

-When multiple activities exist, the SIC selection reflects the primary operational activity.
+When a business performs multiple activities, the SIC selection should reflect the primary operational activity rather than secondary lines.

 Interpretability